ALTI-PRO/Nifty-Next-Day-Close-Binary-Classifier/README.md

 # Nifty-Next-Day-Close-Binary-Classifier

-This is a binary classifier based on 4 commonly used technical indicators.
+This is a binary classifier based on the following 4 commonly used technical indicators.

+1) ROC
+2) RSI
+3) Volume SMA
+4) Volatility

 The data is not being treated as a timeseries.
 Classification has been done using the following models:

 1) XG Boost
 2) Random Forest